 Serving in the South West means that many settle and seek employment here and currently it is estimated that there are 320,000 veterans living in the South West.

-One new initiative that Forces Connect South West will provide, is a Mobile Veterans Outreach Support services, the only one of its kind in the country, which is scheduled to operate from summer 2019.
+One new initiative that Forces Connect South West provides, is a Mobile Veterans Outreach Support service, which started to operate Summer 2019.

-As a new initiative, the service will evolve to establish an initial view of where outreach is required and as the service progress’s, will gather information on other areas where outreach requirements are identified.
+As a new initiative, the service will evolve to establish an initial view of where outreach is required and will gather information on other areas where outreach requirements are identified.
 In addition to providing a region wide outreach capability for veterans, it will also allow much needed intelligence to be gathered, to better inform the service.

 When and where will it operate?

-The outreach service will operate across the south west and is currently establishing locations and developing local partnerships.
+The outreach service operates across the South West and is currently establishing locations and developing local partnerships.
+Due to the pandemic, the outreach service was forced to cease operation in March 2020, thankfully we have now been given to go ahead to recommence activities and from September we will be on the road again.
 Planned locations and dates for the Mobile Veterans Outreach Support service can be viewed here.